-Polycystic ovary syndrome (PCOS) affects over 5 million women across the nation.
+Polycystic ovary syndrome (PCOS) is a severe, painful medical condition that affects many women.
 The name, however, can be misleading, as many women who have PCOS don’t have ovarian cysts.
 Because of this, many women experiencing PCOS go undiagnosed until serious symptoms appear.

 13. Irregular Periods